Recurrence relations for the generalized Laguerre and Charlier orthogonal polynomials and discrete Painlev\'e equations on the $D_{6}^{(1)}$ Sakai surface: Acknowledgements

 \section{Acknowledgements}

-XL and DJZ are supported by the NSF of China (No. 11631007, 11875040) and Science and Technology Innovation Plan of Shanghai (No. 20590742900) from Science and Technology Commission of Shanghai Municipality.
+XL is supported by the National Natural Science Foundation of China (No. 12301309).
+DJZ is supported by the National Natural Science Foundation of China (No. 12271334, 12326428) and Science and Technology Innovation Plan of Shanghai (No. 20590742900) from Science and Technology Commission of Shanghai Municipality.
 GF acknowledges the support of the National Science Center (Poland) grant OPUS 2017/25/B/BST1/00931.